 I remember being puzzled as an elementary school student that it was considered normal to have mothers who knew how to bake brownies while mine made sushi, and that my schoolmates had access to popular American sweets and toys, such as Nerds, licorice, and Cabbage Patch dolls, none of which were available at the local shops in Jakarta in the 1980s.

 These days, she is also busy serving the community as a volunteer using her research expertise:

-- Co-Chair of the FIGT Research Network Affiliate
+- Committee Member of FIGT Research Network Affiliate

 - Editor of Inside Indonesia (formerly the Commissioning Editor)

 - Founder of the Indonesia Research Network (since 2010)

 - Co-Moderator of the Writing Out of Limbo page